 With all of our unit studies the books form the most important part of our learning.
 For our Viking Unit Study, I wanted a combination of nonfiction reference books and inspired fiction that would really bring the history to life.
 I find books the best way to ignite discussions and create activities that bring about greater understanding based on my children’s current interests.
 There is a wide range of books here (and even more available, this is a popular subject!), some may only be suitable for young adults.
 Do your research to ensure the books are appropriate for your children.

-For getting started I recommend you try D’Aulaires Book of Norse Myths, it makes a wonderful introduction to the mythology of the Vikings and pair it with Everything Vikings for a non-fiction counterpart.
-And for your Percy Jackson fans, Rick Rioran’s new series Magnus Chase is perfect.
+For getting started I recommend you try D’Aulaires Book of Norse Myths, it makes a wonderful introduction to the mythology of the Vikings and pairs perfectly with Everything Vikings by National Geographic.
+And for your Percy Jackson fans, Rick Rioran’s series Magnus Chase is perfect.

 Even More Viking Activities